pbain63/portfolio/README.md

 ## Overview

-Welcome to my personal portfolio website!
+Welcome to my personal portfolio website.
 This project showcases my skills, projects, and experience as a web developer.
 It is fully responsive, designed with HTML, CSS, and JavaScript, and hosted on GitHub Pages.

 This portfolio helps you: